savvy-coders/dap-curriculum/Section03/SQL Slides.md

 ---

-# Break

-## Some questions to think about:
+# Some things to ponder
 1. Where are the relationships?
-2. Can you think of a reason why I am about to use the word, "Intersection"
+2. Does the word intersection mean anything in this context?
 3. Why doesn't the Grades table have a primary key
 	1. What makes this table special?
 	2. Could / Should it have a primary key

----

-# Welcome Back

 ---